RiccardoMazzi01/FSM_STM32_Lab/Automata_files/README.md

 These three pins are for the LEDs.

-- Finally, again on the left list go to the "Timers" section and click on "TIM2":
+- Finally, again on the left list, go to the "Timers" section and click on "TIM2":

 ![](https://github.com/RiccardoMazzi01/FSM_STM32_Lab/blob/main/images/tim2_off.png)